skramm/homog2d/docs/homog2d_manual.md

 auto area2   = area(ell);    // or use the free function
 auto majmin  = ell.getMajMin();  // returns a pair of floating point values
 ```

+Two member functions are provided to get the bounding box:
+as with the others primitives, the
+`getBB()` member function returns the "flat" bounding box,
+while the `getOBB()` returns the "oriented" bounding box as a [closed polyline](#p_polyline) object.

 You can get the pair of axis lines:
 ```C++
 Ellipse ell;